shreyassr123/Weighted-Smooth-Q-learning/README.md

 ## Motivation and Acknowledgments

-This implementation is heavily inspired by the excellent work available at the GitHub repository: [The Mean Squared Error of Double Q-Learning](https://github.com/wentaoweng/The-Mean-Squared-Error-of-Double-Q-Learning).
+This implementation is inspired by the excellent work available at the GitHub repository: [The Mean Squared Error of Double Q-Learning](https://github.com/wentaoweng/The-Mean-Squared-Error-of-Double-Q-Learning).
 Special thanks to the authors for making the code available online.

 ## License